Recent Activities

 Home Learning Information

-Reading: Students are expected to read regularly at home too - around five times a week - both alone and with an adult.
+Reading: Students are expected to read regularly at home - around five times a week - both alone and with an adult.
 This should be acknowledged by a parent signature in a reading record.
 Pupils regularly read to adults and other children as part of our guided reading lessons and in the wider curriculum, as well as being given guidance on their independent reading with suggestions about what to read next as appropriate.
 This will also be recorded in the child’s reading record.

 Online learning Links: